HS5220 Byzantium and the Fourth Crusade

 Instructor: Professor Jonathan Harris

-To be taught at Royal Holloway, Egham in term 2 on Tuesday afternoons.
+To be taught at Royal Holloway, Egham in term 2.
+Time and place to be arranged.

 This course takes a long term view of the crusade which captured and sacked Constantinople, the capital city of the Byzantine empire, in April 1204.
-Starting in 1180, it places events in the context of relations between the Byzantines and previous crusades and assesses how key developments such as the usurpation of Andronicus I, the Third Crusade and the empire’s internal weakness contributed to the ultimate outcome.
-We shall then turn to the events of 1198-1204.
-Translations of accounts left by contemporaries and eyewitnesses (both Byzantine and Western) will be studied in detail as we try to discover why an expedition that set out with the intention of recovering Jerusalem from Islam ended up pillaging the greatest city in the Christian world.
+Starting in around 1192, it places events in the context of relations between the Byzantines and previous crusades, of the internal situation of the empire and of the situation in the Latin east in the aftermath of the Third Crusade.
+It then examines how the Fourth Crusade was preached and planned, how it was diverted first to Zara and then to Constantinople, and how it came to attack and pillage the city.
+Translations of accounts left by contemporaries and eyewitnesses (both Byzantine and Western) will be studied in detail and subjected to critical analysis.

 Angold, Michael, The Byzantine Empire, 1025-1204: A Political History, 2nd edn (London: Longman, 1997)

-Harris, Jonathan, Byzantium and the Crusades (London: Hambledon, 2003)
+Harris, Jonathan, Byzantium and the Crusades, 2nd edn (London: Bloomsbury, 2014)

 Phillips, Jonathan, The Fourth Crusade and the Sack of Constantinople (London: Cape, 2004)